AionSystem/AION-BRAIN/articles/MEDIUM/SALMON'S-FRIDAY-REPORTS/Pentagon-Vs-Anthropic.md

 | A global red team evaluation framework would meaningfully reduce catastrophic risk | [S] | Strategic claim — not yet validated at scale |
 | The cultural pattern in media reflects intuitive human understanding of key-risk | [R] | Reasoned — consistent pattern across unrelated works |

-*VEIN v1.0 — Friday Salmon Certainty Report* *Converter pass: complete.
-Mother test: applied.
-Failure node: dormant.*
-*Topic: One — certified access architecture at life-and-death stakes.*
-*Telos: Being — what it means to build something trustworthy in a moment that demands it.*